phantomVK/phantomvk.github.io/_drafts/2018-11-07-ArrayDeque.md

     return (E) es[i];
 }

-/**
- * A version of elementAt that checks for null elements.
- * This check doesn't catch all possible comodifications,
- * but does catch ones that corrupt traversal.
- */
 static final <E> E nonNullElementAt(Object[] es, int i) {
     @SuppressWarnings("unchecked") E e = (E) es[i];
     if (e == null)